barnett-labs/Fortress-with-Ossec/README.md

 	8. python-tk-dbg
 	9. clamav-daemon

-The script will also pull two files furrently on barnett-labs.com for the install (future pull from github)
+The script will also pull two files currently on barnett-labs.com for the install (future pull from github)

 	1. clamav-scan.sh 	#Pre-configured virus scan with email report.
 	2. clamd.conf  		#Pre-configured .conf file to streamline installation process.